András Schäfer

-András Schäfer (born 13 April 1999) is a Hungarian professional footballer who plays as a central midfielder for Bundesliga club Union Berlin and the Hungary national team.
+András Schäfer (born 13 April 1999) is a professional Hungarian football player who is a central midfielder for Bundesliga club Union Berlin and the Hungary national team.

 Club career

 MTK Budapest

 Schäfer made his Hungarian League debut for MTK, appearing as a substitute away against Gyirmót FC Győr on 1 April 2017.

 Genoa and Dunajská Streda

 In January 2019, Schäfer signed for Serie A club Genoa on a three-and-a-half-year contract for a fee of around €1 million.
 Having failed to appear for Genoa's first team since signing for them, he joined Serie B side Chievo Verona on loan in August 2019.
 He was recalled by Genoa in January 2020 after failing to play for Chievo.

 On 17 January 2020, he joined Dunajská Streda, playing in the Fortuna Liga on loan until the end of the 2019–20 season, with an option to purchase.
 On 9 September 2020, it was announced that he had signed for the club permanently on a four-year contract.